KHEngineering/RoboRio/faq/roborio.md

 ##What does a shared PIN on the MXP mean?

-A "shared" pin means that the pin can be in a multitude of ways, and you can choose which way to use that pin in your robot program.
+A "shared" pin means that the pin can be used in a multitude of ways, and you can choose which way to use that pin in your robot program.

 For example shared PWM pins on the MXP means you can either use that pin to provide a PWM signal (for a motor controller) or you can use it as a Digital Input Signal, or as a Digital Output Signal.

+---

+##What is Safe Mode?

+Safe mode is a separate partition on the RoboRio that is installed when you load the Firmware.
+Safe mode loads a clean default Linux File System in a Ram Disk.
+Any modification to the file system will be lost upon reboot.
+Safe-mode can be used to re-image the boot filesystem or to recover for other system crashes.

+If there is no OS installed on the RoboRio, it will boot up in safemode by default.
+This is the behavior you should expect to see when you first unbox your RoboRio from the factory.
+It will ship with a default firmware, but no image.